hocinebojinov/python_sport/README.md

 # python_fitness_

 ## Group project Members
- - hamid ahcen
+ - Hamid Ahcen
- - khalid kriou
+ - Khalid Kriou
- - houcine benferhat
+ - Houcine Benferhat
- - nacereddine mazouz
+ - Nacereddine Mazouz

 ### License Information
 There is no license associated to this project